MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

     * In the Workplace Analytics **Queries** > **Results** page, select the **Link** icon for each query, and select to copy the generated OData URL link.
     * In Power BI, paste each copied link into its respective field.
     * Set the **Minimum group size** for data aggregation within this report's visualizations in accordance with your company's policy for viewing Workplace Analytics data.
-    * In **Manager indicator field**, enter the exact name of the organizational attribute that you selected in **Step 6**, which designates who in the organization is a people manager.
+    * In **SupervisorIndicator field**, enter the exact name of the organizational attribute that you selected in **Step 6**, which designates who in the organization is a people manager.
 If your organization has not uploaded this field in the organization data file, you don’t have to complete this field.
+However, some visuals and filtering capabilities will be disabled.
     * Select **Load** to import the query results into Power BI.
 Loading these large files may take some time to complete.

 19. If you're already signed in to Power BI with your Workplace Analytics organizational account, the dashboard visualizations will populate with your data.
 You are done and can skip the following steps.
 If not, proceed to the next step.